-In many communities across the United States and in select international locations, The First Tee chapters deliver the Life Skills Experience curriculum to kids and teens at more than 900 golf programming locations.
+In many communities across the United States and in select international locations, The First Tee chapters deliver golf lessons integrated with life lessons to kids and teens at nearly 1,000 golf programming locations.

 A Unique Enrichment Program for Kids & Teens

 We believe that sports, specifically the game of golf, provide a platform to encourage core values and healthy choices.
 The First Tee Life Skills Experience is one of the unique features that differentiates The First Tee from other youth enrichment and junior golf programs.
 It helps young people develop character by focusing on Nine Core Values: honesty, integrity, sportsmanship, respect, confidence, responsibility, perseverance, courtesy and judgment.